-If you need help preparing your workers comp claim, or if you have questions regarding workers compensation laws in Iowa, consult with a qualified workers comp lawyer at Pothitakis Law Firm, PC.
-You can schedule your free case review today by filling out the quick contact form below or by giving our office a call at 1-866-PLF-IOWA (753-4692).
+If you need help preparing your claim for workers' compensation, or if you have questions regarding workers compensation laws in Iowa, consult with a qualified workers' comp lawyer at Pothitakis Law Firm, PC.
+You can schedule your free case review today by filling out the quick contact form below, or by giving our office a call.

 For the past 15 years Mr. Pothitakis has focused his practice on Workers Compensation and Personal Injury Cases.
 The firm has two locations, one being in Burlington, Iowa and the other in Keokuk, Iowa.
 Mr. Pothitakis works with many area unions and employee organizations to provide advice, assistance, and guidance as it relates to employment issues.
 Mr. Pothitakis provides free consultations to those with legal questions in the firm's areas of practice.
 In this initial meeting or conference potential clients are provided advice on their need for assistance and how they need to proceed.

 If you have been hurt on the job in Iowa, call our personal injury and workers' compensation law firm.